 Synonyms: dirty, filthy, grimy, grubby, squalid These adjectives apply to what is unclean, impure, or unkempt: dirty clothes; filthy rags; grimy hands; an old grubby stove; a squal

-Jan 20, 2026 · Morally unclean; obscene or indecent, especially sexually.
-Synonyms: indecent, lewd, obscene, raunchy, salacious At the reception, Uncle Nick got drunk and told dir
+Mar 2, 2026 · Don't put that in your mouth, dear.
+It's dirty.
+Morally unclean; obscene or indecent, especially sexually.
+Synonyms: indecent, lewd, obscene, raunchy, salacious At t

 Dirty, filthy, foul, squalid refer to that which is not clean.
 Dirty is applied to that which is filled or covered with dirt so that it is unclean or defiled: dirty clothes.